Who’s it for?

 What does it cover?

 The day takes delegates from the introduction of innovation to the implementation and measuring stages of successful change management.
-It focuses on the human aspects of change; how to communicate changes, how to influence adoption, how to overcome barriers and disapproval, as well as Critical Path Analyses.
+It focuses on the human aspects of change; how to communicate changes, how to influence adoption, how to overcome barriers and disapproval, as well as Critical Path Analysis.
 Planning and monitoring tools provide delegates with a path to workplace change management.

 What will delegates be able to do differently?